 From the moment of letting go the anchor, when the captain ceases his care of things, the chief mate is the great man.
-With a voice like a young lion, he was hallooing and bawling, in all directions, making everything fly, and, at the same time, doing everything well.
-He was guite a contrast to the worthy, guiet, unobtrusive mate of the Pilgrim; not so estimable a man, perhaps, but a far better mate of a vessel; and the entire change in Captain T----'s conduct, since he took command of the ship, was owing, no doubt, in a great measure, to this fact.
-If the chief officer wants force, discipline slackens, everything gets out of joint, the captain interferes continually; that makes a difficulty between them, which encourages the crew, and the whole ends in a three-sided quarrel.
-But Mr. Brown (the mate of the Alert) wanted no help from anybody; took everything into his own hands; and was more likely to encroach upon the authority of the master, than to need any spurring.
-Captain T---- gave his directions to the mate in private, and, except in coming to anchor, getting under weigh, tacking, reefing topsails, and other "all-hands-work," seldom appeared in person.
-This is the proper state of things, and while this lasts, and there is a good understanding aft, everything will go on well.
+With a voice like a young lion, he was hallooing in all directions, making everything fly, and, at the same time, doing everything well.
+He was quite a contrast to the worthy, quiet, unobtrusive mate of the Pilgrim, not a more estimable man, perhaps, but a far better mate of a vessel; and the entire change in Captain Thompson's conduct, since he took command of the ship, was owing, no doubt, in a great measure, to this fact.
+If the chief officer wants force. discipline slackens, everything gets out of joint, and the captain interferes continually; that makes a difficulty between them, which encourages the crew, and the whole ends in a three-sided quarrel.
+But Mr. Brown (a Marblehead man) wanted no help from anybody, took everything into his own hands, and was more likely to encroach upon the authority of the master than to need any spurring.
+Captain Thompson gave his directions to the mate in private, and, except in coming to anchor, getting under way, tacking, reefing topsails, and other "all-hands-work," seldom appeared in person.
+This is the proper state of things; and while this lasts, and there is a good understanding aft, everything will go on well.